Birthstones by Month – Overview

 QUICK FACTS ABOUT EMERALD

-Mined in: Brazil, Zambia and Columbia, Pakistan, Russia, Afghanistan, Egypt, Austria, China, Australia, India, Cambodia, and U.S
+Mined in: Brazil, Zambia and Colombia, Pakistan, Russia, Afghanistan, Egypt, Austria, China, Australia, India, Cambodia, and U.S

 May Birthstone color: brilliant green with yellow and blue undertones